unnikrishnan-c/HPC-Workshop/README.md

 **[`Examples_AN/`](https://github.com/unnikrishnan-c/HPC-Workshop/tree/main/Examples_AN) folder**<br>

 Example `OpenMP GPU` programs to try out in the afternoon lab session.
+See [`Examples_AN/README.md`](https://github.com/unnikrishnan-c/HPC-Workshop/blob/main/Examples_AN/README.md) for instructions on how to compile the examples.